shubhamwagh/stereo-calib/README.md

 This script randomly selects a stereo image pair, analyzes it by plotting detected markers, calculating and plotting reprojection errors, and visualizing rectified images, disparity maps, and depth maps.
-Finally, it saves the calibration results and displays the analysis plots.
+Finally, it saves the calibration results to [results](./results) folder and displays the analysis plots.